 Computer technology changed at the end of the 1980s, when personal computers started to take over from mainframes.
 CHG adapted to the new requirements and supported its customers through the transformation of their systems.
 In the years following Jürgen Mossakowski’s appointment as CEO, the company expanded into consultancy and service provision, such as lifecycle, investment, and innovation planning or the installation and maintenance of equipment.

 After more than 18 years as Chairman of the Board of Management, Jürgen Mossakowski joined the Supervisory Board in 2017.
 He was succeeded by Dr. Mathias Wagner.
 All global sales activities have been brought together under Board of Management member Frank Kottmann.
-Oliver Schorer has taken over the newly created IT and Services remit and Joachim Schulz remains responsible for Finance.
+Oliver Schorer has taken over the newly created IT and Services remit.
+Joachim Schulz initially remained Chief Financial Officer.

 Jürgen Gelf founded ‘CHG Computer-Handels-Gesellschaft mbH’ on March 2, 1979.
 In 1982, the company changed its name to ‘CHG Computer Leasing- und Handels-Gesellschaft mbH’, and the ‘Handels-Gesellschaft’ was finally dropped altogether in 1992 when the company became ‘CHG Computer Leasing GmbH’.